Energy & Carbon Reduction

 Recycled or recovered

-Diversion
+Diversion Rate

-Construction waste diversion from landfill
+Construction waste diverted from landfill

 The majority of construction waste was managed through recycling or recovery routes.
 Construction waste is disclosed separately to ensure like-for-like comparison of operational performance.